 After the Obama administration began publicly normalizing relations with Cuba in 2015, Molly Mandell set out to spend some time in the previously difficult-to-access country.
 These trips to Cuba would make up the better part of three years.
 Together with James Burke, the two traveled throughout the country, developing relationships that would offer them deeply personal glimpses into the lives of Cuban citizens.
 Documenting this in their book, Made in Cuba, they dive into the country’s significant DIY culture: from artists who employ recycled materials to publishers making books entirely by hand, collectors restoring antique furniture with limited supplies, and designers circulating independent magazines with only a USB distribution network.
 For their project, they met more than 30 creative professionals, makers, and entrepreneurs.
 The book aims to tell their story.
 Larger than the sum of its parts, Made in Cuba serves as a sort of time capsule, both of the country as well as of Molly’s life.
 Her images speak of a deep interest in human beings and an immediate urge to share that with the larger public.
 Here, Molly talks to us about her time in Cuba, finding people whose story she felt compelled to share, and her future publishing plans.

-You’re a successful writer and formerly an editor at the lifestyle magazine Kinfolk, what role does photography play in your life?
+You’re a successful writer and formerly an assistant editor at the lifestyle magazine Kinfolk, what role does photography play in your life?

 I obviously love the written word, but there are a few things that I can say I’m genuinely passionate about.
 Photography, like food, knows no language.
 To me, what you can share with other people, without barriers, is the essence of life.
 I really appreciate that an image can tell a story on its own.
 It’s also this kind of living history, of both my life and what is captured in the shot.
 When I go back through my photography, I can see what mattered to me, how I viewed the world, in a particular moment.